ceph/calamari/README.rst

 where it is installed systemwide from packages, or in *development mode* where it us running out of a git repo somewhere in your home directory.

+*In a hurry?* you don't have to follow the detailed development mode installation instructions below if you use the vagrant setup in ``vagrant/devmode``.

 Installing in production mode is not described here because the short version is "follow the same instructions we give to users".
 Installing in development mode is intrinsically a bit custom, so here are some